aiphae/Data-Structures-Algorithms/README.md

-A repository for Coursera 'Data Structures and Algorithms' specialization.
+A repository for containing solutions for programming assignments of Coursera 'Data Structures and Algorithms' specialization.